yourpurebredpuppy logo

 The section of leash that's attached to the clip should be forming a little U-shape before it starts climbing up into your hand.

-That's where you want your dog to be.
+That's where you want your puppy to be.
 Everything you do now should be focused on getting your pup to stay within a foot or two of you, with the clip hanging down and the leash loose.

 Don't walk anywhere.
 Just stand there.
 If your pup just stands there too, tell him quietly that he's a good boy.
 You want him to be calm, so use a calm voice.